jamarzka/gulp-phplint/README.md

 # gulp-phplint

-> Gulp plugin for running the PHP Linter.
+> Gulp plugin for running the PHP Linter

 ## Usage